clari/scala-style-guide/README.md

 ### <a name='java-type-alias'>Type Aliases</a>

 Do NOT use type aliases.
 They are not visible in bytecode (and Java).

+Type aliaes can only be used within the same class to shortern certain class types like Map[Map[]].
+Always rethink whether it makes sense to define a class for the structure.

 ### <a name='java-default-param-values'>Default Parameter Values</a>